 How to prevent burn in the hotel kitchen?

-Understanding the transfer of heat is very important to chefs working in the kitchen area, It is this movement of heat from one surface or product to another is what determines the quality of the product produced in the kitchen.
-Working with heat should be dealt with utmost care in order to prevent burn injuries while working in the kitchen area.
+Understanding the transfer of heat is very important to chefs working in the kitchen area, It is this movement of heat from one surface or product to another that determines the quality of the product produced in the kitchen.
+Working with heat should be dealt with utmost care to prevent burn injuries while working in the kitchen area.

 Before starting the work make sure to check the condition of all the working equipment especially those that can potentially cause a burn or fire.
 Ensure that their conditions are appropriate and the fire extinguishers are easily reachable.

 Preventing burns in a hotel kitchen is crucial for maintaining a safe and efficient working environment.
 Here are some essential tips to help prevent burns:

 - Always wear appropriate kitchen attire, including chef jackets, aprons, and non-slip shoes.
 Avoid loose clothing that could easily catch fire.